-One of the best ways to set up students for lifelong success is by involving their parents in their educational journey.
-When parental involvement is a priority in class, student achievement, self-confidence, and motivation all improve.[4,5] And, best of all, parental involvement can help low-income and disadvantaged families most of all.
+One of the best ways to set up students for lifelong success is by involving their families in their educational journey.
+When family involvement is a priority in class, student achievement, self-confidence, and motivation all improve.[1,2]

-Between parents’ scheduling conflicts, transportation issues, and feelings that they’re unwelcome in school, boosting parent engagement can be a challenge.
-But thankfully, parent engagement is most effective when it’s encouraged earlier in the year.
-If you prioritize connecting with parents during the back to school season, you’re in the best position to create an engaged school.
+Family engagement is most effective when it’s encouraged earlier in the year.
+If you prioritize connecting with families during the back to school season, you’ll be in a better position to create an engaged school.

 From introduction letters to parent-teacher conferences, you have plenty of opportunities to boost family engagement during the first few months of school.
-Learn why parent engagement matters and how to encourage strong parent-teacher relationships from the first day of school onward.
+Learn why family engagement matters and how to encourage it in your classroom from the first day of school onward.

-Why Parental Involvement Should Be a Priority in Your School
+Why Family Involvement Should Be a Priority in Your School

-To understand the importance of parental involvement in education, it’s important to clarify what it means.
-Parent involvement is defined as an ongoing, collaborative relationship between parents and school faculty with a shared goal: to help students succeed.
-Instead of keeping parents at a distance, teachers who value parent engagement welcome their insights and strive to work together throughout the year.
+To understand the importance of family involvement in education, it’s important to clarify what it means.
+Family involvement is defined as an ongoing, collaborative relationship between families and school faculty with a shared goal: to help students succeed.
+Instead of keeping families at a distance, teachers who value family engagement welcome their insights and strive to work together throughout the year.
 The more support students have available to them, the better equipped they’ll be to reach their potential.

-When parent engagement is prioritized, every student is better prepared for success.
+When family engagement is prioritized, every student is better prepared for success.
 Research shows that as schools improve parent-teacher communication, classes see the following benefits:

 - Improved test scores, grades, and school attendance